gwhitney/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/company-setup.md

 * **Parent Company**: If this is a child company, set the parent from this field i.e., select a group company this company belongs to.
 If a parent company is set, the chart of accounts for the new company you're creating will be created based on the selected parent company.

 ### 1.3 Chart of Accounts
 For each Company, the master for Chart of Accounts is maintained separately.
 This allows you to maintain separate accounting for each company as per the legal requirements.
-You can also import chart of accounts using the [Charts Of Accounts Importer](/docs/user/manual/en/setting-up/chart-of-accounts-importer).
+You can also import chart of accounts using the [Chart Importer](/docs/user/manual/en/setting-up/chart-importer).

 <img class="screenshot" alt="Company Chart of Accounts" src="{{docs_base_url}}/assets/img/accounts/company-coa.png">